Residential | D-K

 Local Authorities, Housing Associations and private developers / house builders (as part of their affordable housing obligations) may offer properties for sale at a discount, where the discount is set as a percentage of open market value, for example 80%.
 This discount may apply in perpetuity; that is, for subsequent sales the owner can only sell the property at the same discount based on the open market value at that time.

-The discount arrangement is usually under a section 106 restriction.
-Discounted market sales are acceptable provided that the restriction does not apply to the lender who may sell the property at open market value.
+The discount arrangement is usually under a ‘section 106’ restriction.
+Discounted market sales are acceptable provided this restriction does not apply to the lender who may sell the property at open market value.

 Where an applicant works for a “relative or partner”* who owns more than 20% of the company in which the applicant is employed by, we will treat them as employed, however we must take additional steps to confirm sustainability of income.
 The last 3 months payslips, corresponding bank statements and latest P60 must be provided.
 Where there is subsequently any concern with regards to sustainability of income required, underwriters should request trading accounts for the company for the last 2 years, or where employed by an LLP, a letter from the Finance Director/Senior Partner confirming income.